Plain English Summary

 What does the study involve?

 Participating women are randomly allocated to one of two groups.
-One group will receive fibrinogen concentrate injected into the vein and the other group will receive a placebo (dummy).
-All participants will be contacted via telephone after 6 weeks by a midwife.
+One group receives fibrinogen concentrate injected into the vein and the other group receives a placebo (dummy).
+All participants are contacted via telephone after 6 weeks by a midwife.

 What are the possible benefits and risks of participating?

-We hope that giving fibrinogen will reduce blood loss, so there may be a benefit to the participant from taking part in this study.
-We hope that the results may help to improve the treatment of women who experience similar blood loss at the time of childbirth in the future.
+It is hoped that giving fibrinogen will reduce blood loss, so there may be a benefit to the participant from taking part in this study.
+It is hoped that the results may help to improve the treatment of women who experience similar blood loss at the time of childbirth in the future.
 Fibrinogen is not a new treatment and it has been used in patients who have low levels of fibrinogen for many years, but its use in bleeding at the time of childbirth is relatively new.
 There is no evidence to suggest that fibrinogen has any serious side effects when used during childbirth but, because it is not routinely used at this time, we may not know all the possible side effects.
 The idea of giving women fibrinogen is to thicken the blood to stop bleeding but it is possible that this may cause clots where they are not needed and we will be especially looking for this.